Competition number: 1459

 - 3 weeks’ vacation

 - Mileage compensation

 Please send your resume and cover letter to:

 The Family Centre thanks all applicants in advance.
 Only those candidates selected for an interview will be contacted.
+If contacted for an interview, candidates will have the option to participate via video call.
 The Family Centre is an equal opportunity employer.
-We are committed to inclusive, barrier-free recruitment and selection processes, and work environment.
+We are committed to inclusive, barrier-free recruitment and selection processes, as well as work environment.
 We will be happy to work with applicants requesting accommodation at any stage of the hiring process.